By using this site, you agree to the Privacy Policy and Terms of Use.

 Municipal Partnership Enables Large-Scale Implementation

-The collaboration with 21 Danish municipalities and the Danish Agency of Family Law represents one of the largest real-world evaluations of digital mental health interventions for children.
+The collaboration with 21 Danish municipalities and the Danish Agency of Family Law represents a significant real-world evaluation of digital mental health interventions for children.
 Municipal family support services integrated the platform into their existing care pathways, allowing researchers to assess effectiveness in routine practice settings rather than controlled laboratory conditions.

-According to the study investigators, the platform’s success stems from its evidence-based approach to helping children identify and articulate their emotions during family transitions.
+According to the University of Copenhagen researchers, the platform’s approach focuses on helping children identify and articulate their emotions during family transitions.
 The interactive modules guide users through structured exercises designed to build resilience and develop healthy coping strategies.
 For more context on clinical updates in digital mental health interventions, recent research has shown promising results across multiple therapeutic areas.

 Implications for Child Mental Health Services

-The University of Copenhagen researchers noted that traditional face-to-face counseling services often face capacity constraints and accessibility barriers.
+The University of Copenhagen researchers noted that the digital tool developed by their team can make a real difference for children experiencing parental divorce.
 Digital interventions like this platform could complement existing services while reaching children who might not otherwise receive support.
 The World Health Organization has highlighted the growing need for innovative approaches to child and adolescent mental health services globally.

 Key takeaways